-Working closely with families, school districts and community partners, we design inclusive, multilingual programs with high-need communities to:
+The Library works closely with families, school districts and community partners to design inclusive, culturally responsive, multilingual programs to:

 - Engage students, parents, and caregivers in opportunities for self-development.

-Focused in Marin City, South Novato and West Marin, our current Initiatives include:
+The Library's current initiatives, focused in Marin City, Novato and West Marin, include:

 - The Learning Bus mobile preschool and early childhood programs

-- High-level support for school libraries: Bayside MLK and Nicasio
+- Embedded support for school libraries in the Sausalito-Marin City and Nicasio School Districts

 - Summer learning intensives